PJ-Woz/Portfolio/Project-Woźnikowski-2022-11-27.md

 <!-- Example of paragraph of text with line break -->
 # Markdown - Introduction
 In this simple introduction, you'll learn the basics of Markdown formatting.
-It takes about two hours to master those basics.<p>
+It takes about two hours to master those basics.

 Grab something to drink and a few snacks, for you're about to enter on a Markdown Journey!
 # Line Break
-Here you'll learn how to create paragraphs with line break.<p>
+Here you'll learn how to create paragraphs with line break.

 ## What Is Line Break?
 When you read a text, paragraphs are those useful chunks of text that ease reading.
 Every paragraph should consists of thoughts about one topic.
 Here, we talk about creating paragraphs in Markdown.
 ### How to Insert Line Breaks
-There are several ways of creating paragraphs with line breaks in Markdown.<p>
+There are several ways of creating paragraphs with line breaks in Markdown.

 #### HTML Tag
-To create a line break at the end of your line, use \<p>.<p>
+To create a line break at the end of your line, use \<p>.

 If you've ever used HTML, you'll surely remember the "\<p>" tag.
-In this tag, "p" stands for "paragraph".<p>
+In this tag, "p" stands for "paragraph".

-It looks like this:<p>
+<p>It looks like this:</p>
 <code>It looks like this:\<p></code><p>

 #### Double ENTER
 To create a line break at the end of your line, you can use the ENTER key on your keaboard.
 Just press the ENTER key twice.

-You create another paragraph this way with an empty line in between different paragraphs you want to create. <p>
+You create another paragraph this way with an empty line in between different paragraphs you want to create.

 #### Double Space And ENTER
 To create a line break at the end of your line, you can use the space bar twice at the end of your line and then press the ENTER key.